Non-Surgical Triangular fibrocartilage complex tear and distal radioulnar instability

-You have a lot pain on the outside of your wrist.
-After a few weeks or months of anti-inflammatories and other over-the-counter painkillers, you go on line or to the nearest pharmacy and buy yourself a wrist brace.
-After continued self-managed care and the fact that your wrist is still painful and nothing you are doing is helping, you go to your doctor.
+You have a lot of pain on the outside of your wrist.
+After a few weeks or months of anti-inflammatories and other over-the-counter painkillers, you go online or to the nearest pharmacy and buy yourself a wrist brace.
+After continued self-managed care and the fact that your wrist is still painful and nothing you are doing are helping, you go to your doctor.

 Your orthopedist will probably ask you if you have been putting ice on your wrist?
 Most people do.

 Then you may be asked, “Do you keep your hand elevated on a pillow when you are trying to sleep?”
 Because of the wrist pain, you may tell the doctor that you are having difficulty in getting a good night’s sleep.
 You may be one of the people who wraps their hand up in a pillow and makes a soft cast out of it with the help of an ace bandage.
 This is usually not effective.

 At this time a cortisone injection may be recommended to you.
 For many people, this will work fine.
 For others, the wrist pain will continue and more options will need to be considered.
 You may be reading this page because you are on the hunt for more options.

 - Now I have to wait another 2 months, maybe more for the TFCC surgery and then it could be a 2 to 6 months TFCC surgery recovery beyond that.